Your website is the core of your personal brand.

 Pharrell Williams’ website is as fun and playful as his music.

-The home page highlights his top five outlets: music, TV and film, social good, art and design.
+The home page highlights his top five outlets: music, TV and film, social good, art, and design.

 Fans can submit cards showcasing their appreciation for specific projects.
 Each card is customized, giving fans a sense of belonging to Williams’ community.

 On the bottom left, you find the five colors that comprise the site’s color theme.

-18. Jay Shetty
+24. Jay Shetty

 Jay Shetty is an award-winning storyteller, monk, and popular content creator.
 He was even mentioned in the Forbes 30 under 30.

 The Start Here page helps new visitors catch up with Jay’s past and present work.

 When creating a site, avoid overcrowding the site with too much content as it will exhaust the readers.